delfanbaum/atom-editor-tools/README.md

 **Note:** Right now these are to be added to your atom config files; I may make this a package at some point.

 I've mapped some of the commands to keys that I think make sense, and I've included a _keymap.cson_ file which you can use should you also find them sensible and useful.
 Otherwise, all commands can be accessed by using the command pallet (Cmd + Shift + P).

+To do:
+- Fix post-command selection for multiple cursors